-The proposed development is consistent with the Mixed-Use Employment policies as it proposes retail at grade and second storey office uses.
-The proposed development seeks to permit 6 retail units on the ground floor and 12 office units on the second floor.
+The proposed development is consistent with the Mixed-Use Employment policies as it proposes retail at grade and second and third storey office uses.
+The proposed development seeks to permit a three-storey commercial building, with retail uses on the ground floor and office uses above.
 The subject lands are also located within a 400-metre radius to existing bus stops, integrating the proposed development into the existing Mobility Network, and providing connections to and from the development.
-Furthermore, the development also proposes to share driveways with the approved larger commercial plaza and provide inter-connectivity to both the approved site and the holdout lands located in the southeast corner of Airport and Mayfield Road.
-The proposal also implements the Urban Design policies of this Plan, any applicable Secondary-Level Plans, and the City-Wide Urban Design Guidelines by providing adequate landscaping along the street frontage of Mayfield Road and locating parking behind the building away from street frontages.
+Furthermore, the development also proposes to share driveways with the approved larger commercial plaza and provide interconnectivity to both the approved site.
+The proposal also implements the Urban

+Design policies of this Plan, any applicable Secondary-Level Plans, and the City-Wide Urban Design Guidelines by providing adequate landscaping along the street frontage of Mayfield Road and locating parking behind the building away from street frontages.